 The Genesis of PACT Outdoors

-Schum articulates that one of the key issues that PACT Outdoors had to resolve upon its founding was the “Goldilocks” complex.
+He adds that one of the key issues that PACT Outdoors had to resolve upon its founding was the “Goldilocks” complex.
 “We wanted our flagship product to appeal to the broadest market.
-So, it was really about understanding who that market was,” says Schum.
-So the duo conducted a series of consumer interviews to better understand the market and prospective consumers.
+So, it was really about understanding who that market was,” relays Schum.
+So, the duo conducted a series of consumer interviews to better understand the market and prospective consumers.

 Couple the consumer confidence issue with the growing backcountry waste problem, and PACT Outdoors had found its missions and underlying mission: provide consumers the tools they need to feel good about conducting their business outdoors and help green the process along the way.

 They started with component number one in their kit: the shovel, which according to Schum (and to PACT Outdoors consumers) is now the best on the market after the co-founders heavily invested in its design.

 “Why?
 Because if the shovel is uncomfortable or sharp in your hands, you’re not going to dig six to eight inches,” says Schum.